 What is PTO Buyback?

-PTO Buyback is a program that allows employees to convert their unused Paid Time Off (PTO) into cash in lieu of accrued PTO.
+PTO Buyback or vacation buy back is a program that allows employees to convert their unused Paid Time Off (PTO) into cash in lieu of accrued PTO.
 With a Paidly Benefit Employees can choose to use the PTO they have not used from this year or from previous years and turn it into a lump sum student loan debt payment for themselves at the end of the year.
 For example, if someone has 100 hours of unused PTO from this year, they can have the employer convert those 100 hours into a lump sum extra payment to their student debt.
 If you're an employer and want to offer your employees a bonus for being awesome, this is one way you could do it.

 PTO Buyback Bonuses can be a great way to help your employees pay off student loans.
 We’re not saying that you should use PTO Buyback Bonuses as an excuse to give your employees a bonus, but we are saying that it’s a great way to help your employees have more money in their pockets each month to spend on things like student loan payments.

 Why Should I Offer A PTO Buyback Program To Employees?